bobmonsour/simplevideo/README.md

 It has a single route using iron:router, a simple bootstrap-based stylesheet, and a couple of templates.
 This is the core video functionality of the http://OneHanders.com website.

+Several player controls (pause/play, 5 speed selections) are exported outside of the video player frame for usability.
+These are handy for sites like http://OneHanders.com where the viewer wants to see specific tennis strokes in slow motion.